The South Pacific: beyond the waters

 The moment it really struck me what it means to be a Fijian was during a church service in the Yasawa Islands.
 The vitality and honesty of the singing reminded me of visits to Welsh chapels as a child with my family.

 The only thing which the Fijians are more passionate about than religion is sport — particularly Rugby Union.
-The sevens format is worshipped: every island has a village team, and posts are built from coconut palms.
+The sevens format is worshiped: every island has a village team, and posts are built from coconut palms.
 Children are taught the importance of kicking the oval-shaped ball as soon as they can walk.

 The Douglas family have farmed and looked after Matangi Island (a private island and resort that’s part of Fiji’s affectionately nicknamed ‘friendly north’) since the 1860s.
 Like them, I soon felt as if I had a special relationship with this island.